 \section{Closed-loop data-driven description}

-Let us firstly follow the footsteps and tricks already adopted in \cite{Per:20,Bre:23} to retrieve a data-driven description of the system.
+Following the footsteps and tricks already adopted in \cite{Per:20,Bre:23} we retrieve a data-driven description of the system.
 To this end, let us assume that we have collected a second set of outputs $\{\tilde{y}^{d}(k)\}_{k=0}^{T}$ by feeding the plant with the same input sequence used to gather $\{y^{d}(k)\}_{k=0}^{T}$.
-For both the collected datasets, thanks to the persistence of excitation condition on $v^{d}$ and the imposed lower-bound on $T$ (see \eqref{eq:length}), we can note that the following condition holds~(see \cite{Wil:05}):
+For both collected datasets, the persistence of excitation condition on $v^{d}$ and the imposed lower-bound on $T$ (see \eqref{eq:length}) imply that the following holds~(see \cite{Wil:05}):

 Moreover, the availability of the second dataset allows us to construct an \emph{instrumental} Hankel matrix $Z_{0,T-1}^{d}$ as

 which satisfies the rank condition \eqref{eq:rank_condition}.
 By leveraging the non-correlation property of white noises, i.e.